-- 1. Completion of both a freshman orientation course (if applicable) and the AL 2500 Introduction to Interdisciplinary Studies course. - 2.
-Earned credits in College Composition I and II by taking and passing the courses or earning credit through PLA. - 3.
+- 1. Completion of AL 3500 Fundamentals of Interdisciplinary Studies; - 2.
+Earned credits in College Composition I and II by taking and passing the courses or earning credit through PLA; and - 3.
 Completion of a minimum of 9 credit hours in the discipline area of the topical seminar or passing the CLEP examination in the discipline of the seminar with a score of 50 or above.